madhurgoel2116/Learning_Python/README.md

 Lab 5: Operation on List

-Lab 6: Operation on dictionary
+Lab 6: Operation on dictionary and sets